poenmasem/GetPrivacy/README.md

 https://unixsheikh.com/articles/choose-your-browser-carefully.html

 ### Firewall
+Control incoming and outgoing network connections using an open-source and powerful firewall.

 * [Simplewall](https://www.henrypp.org/product/simplewall)
 Simple tool to configure Windows Filtering Platform (WFP) which can configure network activity on your computer.